CareyMetheringham/Pooled_GP/README.md

 The pipeline was a designed and tested on data on ash dieback susceptibility in Fraxinus excelsior.

+The pipeline takes the pools_rc file produced by Popoolation2 as input for the pooled training population, and a vcf file of SNPs as input for the test individuals.

 Included are functions fortesting the performance of the gppool pipeline on a simulated dataset.

 This is a beta version of the pipeline